-If you want to learn how high frequency trading works, you have landed in the right place.
-High frequency trading algorithm now accounts for between 50% and 70% of all trades that happen in the market.
+If you want to learn how high-frequency trading works, you have landed in the right place.
+The high-frequency trading algorithm now accounts for between 50% and 70% of all trades that happen in the market.
 These trades are not executed by a human being or as a result of a human decision.
 They’re actually executed by an algorithm at a speed rate and scale that’s beyond our comprehension.

 If this is your first time on our website, our team at Trading Strategy Guides welcomes you.
 Make sure you hit the subscribe button so you get your Free Trading Strategy every week directly into your email box.

 Nowadays, trading has become inhumanly fast.
 In the HFT world, we only deal in microseconds.
 High-frequency traders might do thousands of trades in a minute.
 However, most of these trades are only the computers testing the markets.

 They simply fire up a bunch of buy and sell orders and when another computer algorithm bites on one they’ll quickly cancel the ones that didn’t stick.
 All of this happens on a microsecond basis.

 Some high-frequency trading algorithm has the sole purpose to combat other HFT algos and take them out.

 Back in the day when the humans still ran the trading pits the average time that it took to execute a trade was around 11 – 12 seconds.
 The basic law of the market is that the fastest will usually win.
 There is always a benefit to getting information faster than the other market participant.

 Let’s say the NFP report is due next!
 If the jobs numbers are strong it can help the stock market to push higher.
 If you can get the numbers in advance and rush to the market before anyone else gets there and buy the stock before it goes up you can make lots of money.